-- 1. Processing shall uphold the rights of the data subject, including right to refuse or withdraw consent, and shall be transparent, allowing the data subject sufficient information to know the nature and extent of processing. - 2.
+- 1. Processing shall be in accordance with the rights of the data subject, and shall be transparent, affording data subject sufficient information as to the identity of personal information controller and recipients of data, right to refuse or withdraw consent, or to object, and other information relevant to the processing. - 2.
 Information provided to a data subject must always be in clear and plain language, easy to understand and easily accessible. - 3.
-Processing must be in a manner compatible with declared, specified and legitimate purpose. - 4.
-Processed personal data should be adequate, relevant and adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - 5.
-Processed in a manner that ensures appropriate privacy and security safeguards.
+Processing must be compatible with declared, specified and legitimate purpose. - 4.
+Processed personal data should be adequate, relevant and not excessive in relation to the declared, specified and legitimate purpose. - 5.
+Adequate privacy and security safeguards should be in place in the processing of personal data.